mscwilson/tracker_estate/tracker_details/roku.md

 # FEATURES
 Snowplow API | yes
 Remote configuration | no
-Multiple tracker instances | no
+Multiple tracker instances | y
-Track an event on multiple trackers at once | no Event_id and timestamp not overridable | yes True_timestamp available | no
+Track an event on multiple trackers at once | y Event_id and timestamp not overridable | yes True_timestamp available | no
 Sent_timestamp available | yes